silverlang/silverc/docs/lang_design_types.md

             messages: List[String]
         ```
 - `String` type
-    - In WASM, a string is not a primitive, so we must find a way to separate string literals and string types.
+    - In Wasm, a string is not a primitive, so we must find a way to separate string literals and string types.
     - A solution to this would be to write the String type in the core library to use a memory buffer
         and put literals somewhere in the binary (maybe the data section)
         - TODO: Learn more about how the data section works so we can statically store string literals

 - `Array` type
-    - WASM has a different way to handle arrays, unlike with machine level assembler languages
+    - Wasm has a different way to handle arrays, unlike with machine level assembler languages
-    - Question: Perhaps, due to the lack of array support in WASM, should we instead use the core library to implement a List type?
+    - Question: Perhaps, due to the lack of array support in Wasm, should we instead use the core library to implement a List type?
-    - TODO: Write some experimental code to find out how we could possibly implement an array primitive for WASM
+    - TODO: Write some experimental code to find out how we could possibly implement an array primitive for Wasm

 ## Other types